The Fall 2023 application deadline has been extended to June 15 (pending available space). Apply now!

 *See the DSAS Catalog.

-- Complete the application by the March 1 deadline.
+- Complete the application by June 15 (the deadline has been extended pending available space).
 Applications may be submitted while prerequisite coursework is in progress.

 - Submit a one- to two-page personal essay discussing how you became interested in the field, any work or volunteer experience you have that demonstrates your awareness of the field, and your long-term professional goals.
 Also include other areas of interest, extracurricular activities and leadership experiences.